Amalgamating poset extensions and generating free lattices: Introduction

 \section{Introduction}

 A standard technique for constructing the canonical extension of a poset $P$ is to take the sets of all filters and ideals of $P$, and then to define an antitone Galois connection between their powersets using the relation of non-empty intersection.
 The canonical extension is then the complete lattice of stable sets of filters.
-This constructive method appeared in \cite{GehHar01} for lattices, and was first applied in the general setting of posets in \cite{DGP05}.
+This constructive method appeared in \cite{GehHar01} for lattices, and was explicitly applied to construct canonical extensions for posets in \cite{DGP05}, though the technique first appeared in \cite{Tun74}, albeit using different terminology.

 As discussed in \cite[Remark 2.3]{DGP05}, the meanings of the terms `filter' and `ideal' are important here, as definitions that are equivalent for lattices diverge in the more general setting.
 The effect of varying these definitions on the canonical extension construction is investigated in \cite{Mor14}.